Fräulein Veronika

 Fräulein Veronika is a 1936 Austrian-Swiss comedy film directed by Veit Harlan and starring Thekla Ahrens, Carl Esmond and Hans Moser.
 It is based on the play Veronika by Fritz Peter Buch.
 The film is sometimes known by the alternative title Alles für Veronika.
+It was shot at the Hunnia Studios in Budapest.
+It premiered in Vienna in August 1936, then opened in Munich in December, and Berlin in February 1937.